-During 2022, a methodology was established for the definition of the maximum tolerance level for each risk category identified within the map, on which, based on quantitative financial criteria of materiality and other qualitative criteria, the impact assessment scale is proposed for the assessment of risks.
+Dia Group has established a methodology for the definition of the maximum tolerance level for each risk category identified within the map, on which, based on quantitative financial criteria of materiality and other qualitative criteria, the impact assessment scale is proposed for the assessment of risks.
+The tolerance (maximum capacity for acceptable risk) has been defined, which has determined the level of appetite (level of risk willing to accept) established for each of the risks in the catalogue.

-The DA Group's Management Committee defines the risk tolerance level, which is submitted to the Audit and Compliance Committee for annual approval.
-The tolerance proposal is currently being worked on, which will be submitted and approved during 2023.
+The Dia Group's Management Committee defines the risk tolerance level, which is submitted to the CAC for annual approval.
+As the date of this report the tolerance proposal is currently being worked on with will be submitted and approved during 2025 by the Board of Directors.